Category

 Turning unease into a challenge: Honestly acknowledging the emotions welling up within oneself and recognizing them as a challenge.

-Making challenges personal and solving them: Addressing problems by starting with what you can do now, without shifting responsibility to others.
+Making challenges personal and solving them: Tackling solutions starting with what you can do now, without shifting responsibility to others.

 Transforming the OS (learning process) to enable this learning: Attempting to solve problems alongside children, free from the constraints of traditional learning processes.